csmberkeley/website/README.md

 - `public` is home to other resources
     - `img` holds images that come in bulk, e.g. mentor pictures

+### Updating Text
+To update the text on a specific page, visit the corresponding Label file in `src/labels`.
+Most items are stored as string literals, but some are raw JSX to allow formatting or links.

+If you add a new section, make sure you update the corresponding JSX page.

+#### Naming and Scoping
+Labels are stored roughly hierarchically under the section in which they belong.
+Please respect the following naming conventions if possible:
+- Page titles and subtitles should be `TITLE` and `SUBTITLE` respectively
+- For sections with subheadings accompanied by a body, headings/subheadings should be `LABEL` and the body should be named `BODY`
+- Any component that includes JSX should have `_JSX` appended to the name, e.g. body text containing a `<p>` tag should be named `BODY_JSX`

 ### Updating Bios and Images
 (bios not yet implemented stay tuned)